Skip to content

 Ericsson's research found that expert performers in every domain studied — music, chess, sports, medicine, programming — achieved mastery through 10,000+ hours of deliberate practice.
 Not just practice — deliberate practice: structured, feedback-rich, targeted at specific weaknesses.
 The Genius process is the meta-framework that makes deliberate practice systematic.

-Measurement is where most productivity systems fail.
-Not because people do not measure, but because they measure the wrong things, or measure without adjusting.
+You know the difference between measuring for show and measuring for insight.
+Measurement is where most productivity systems fail — not because people do not measure, but because they measure the wrong things, or measure without adjusting.

 What to Measure